Married: 1815 Margaret "Peggy" Thomas Phillips 9/30/1799

 Other inscriptions found in the Sylvan Hall cemetery are:

-Elisha Williams died August 17, 1811, age 72 years, married March 25, 17?5 and
+Elisha Williams died August 17, 1811, age 72 years, married

-had 6 children, William, Betsey, Joshua, Elisha, Josiah, Martha (Note age is shown as 72 rather
+March 25, 17?5 and had 6 children, William, Betsey, Joshua, Elisha, Josiah, Martha

-of the others reading this tombstone record the age as 62.
-If he was 62 when he died in 1811, he was born in the year 1749.Records in Winston, NC show he married Sarah Josey on 25 March 1775 when he would
+62. This is probably a typo as the tombstone in Sylvan Hall Cemetery clearly shows he died at age 62.
+Most of the others reading this tombstone record the age as 62.
+If he was 62 when he died in 1811, he

-have been 26 if born in 1749 and she would would have been 17 if born in 1758.
+on 25 March 1775 when he would have been 26 if born in 1749 and she would would have been 17 if born in 1758.